What is MRSA?

-Staphylococcus aureus, often referred to as "staph," are bacteria commonly carried on the skin or in the nose of healthy people.
-About 25-30% of the U.S. population carries staph on their bodies and yet the bacteria do not always cause illness or infection.
+Staph are bacteria commonly carried on the skin or in the nose of healthy people.
+About 25-30% of the U.S. population carry staph on their bodies at any time.

 Do staph always make people sick?

-No. There are many different strains of staph, and not all of them are harmful.
-Many people carry staph in their nose or on their skin and do not know they are carrying them.
+No. Many people carry staph in their nose or on their skin for a period of time and do not know they are carrying them.
 They do not have skin infections.
 They do not have any other signs or symptoms of illness.
-This is called "colonization."
+This is called “colonization.”

 How are staph spread?